Help for victims of crime

 If the offender receives a sentence of 2 years or more, they’ll be sent to a federal prison.
 To receive ongoing information about the offender, you must register with the Correctional Service of Canada.
 Your victim services unit can help you register.

 If the offender receives a sentence of less than 2 years, they’ll be sent to the provincial corrections system.
-To receive ongoing information about the offender, you must fill out the Victim Request for Information and Disclosure form (1.1 MB) to register with Community Corrections.
+To receive ongoing information about the offender, you must fill out the Victim Request for Information and Disclosure form (PDF, 1.1 MB) to register with Community Corrections.
 Your victim services unit can help you register.

 Once registered, you’ll be sent: